 Biography and education

-Cassandra M. Johnson, PhD, MSPH, serves as an Associate Professor in the Nutrition and Foods Program at Texas State University.
-Dr. Johnson’s research interests center around policies, systems, and environmental changes for nutrition and health, with a focus on food (in)security intervention and measurement.
-Dr. Johnson has been recognized with awards or honors including the Presidential Award for Excellence in Scholarly/Creative Activities, Texas State University (2024) and being named to Delta Omega, the honorary society in public health (2010).
+Cassandra M. Johnson, PhD, MSPH, CHES, serves as an Associate Professor in the Nutrition and Foods Program at Texas State University.
+Dr. Johnson’s research interests center around policies, systems, and environmental changes for nutrition and health, with a focus on food (in)security measurement and interventions.
+Previously, Dr. Johnson has been recognized with awards or honors including the Presidential Award for Excellence in Scholarly/Creative Activities, Texas State University (2024) and being named to the Alpha Tau chapter of Delta Omega, the honorary society in public health (2010).
+She earned her Certified Health Education Specialist (CHES) credential from the National Commission for Health Education Credentialing (NCHEC) in 2025.
 To date, Dr. Johnson has published more than 50 peer-reviewed articles in journals and presented her research at many national and international conferences.

 Education